centrefornetzero/pypsa-fes/README.md

 ![Energy Flows Modelled in PyPSA-FES](doc/img/pypsa_fes_flowchart.PNG)

-The model is an adaption of the [PyPSA-Eur](github.com/pypsa/pypsa-eur), a sector-coupled european energy model, developed at [TU Berlin](https://www.tu.berlin/en/ensys), and is built on the underlying Python modelling library [PyPSA](github.com/pypsa/pypsa).
+The model is an adaption of the [PyPSA-Eur](github.com/pypsa/pypsa-eur), a sector-coupled european energy model, developed at [TU Berlin](https://www.tu.berlin/en/ensys), built on the underlying Python modelling library [PyPSA](github.com/pypsa/pypsa).
 For more details on the underlying PyPSA-Eur model, we refer to the [model documentation](https://pypsa-eur.readthedocs.io) or related research for instance [PyPSA-Eur: An Open Optimisation Model of the European Transmission System](https://arxiv.org/abs/1806.01613), 2018, [arXiv:1806.01613](https://arxiv.org/abs/1806.01613).

-The model building routines are defined through a snakemake workflow.
+The model is governed through a __snakemake__ workflow.
 Please see the [documentation](https://pypsa-eur.readthedocs.io/) for installation instructions and other useful information about the snakemake workflow.
 The model is designed to be imported into the open toolbox [PyPSA](https://github.com/PyPSA/PyPSA).

 # Contributing and Support
 We strongly welcome anyone interested in contributing to this project.
 If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on GitHub.
--   For non-programming related and more general questions please contact Lukas Franken via <lukas.franken@ed.ac.uk>.
+-   For questions and comments please contact Lukas Franken via <lukas.franken@ed.ac.uk>.
 -   For **bugs and feature requests**, please use the [PyPSA-FES Github Issues page](https://github.com/centrefornetzero/pypsa-fes/issues).

 # Licence